amugofjava/podcast_search/README.md

-A package combining both searching for podcasts via iTunes and the processing of podcast feeds providing object access to the feed, podcast and episode details.
+A library for searching for podcasts (via iTunes), parsing podcast RSS feeds and obtaining episodes details.

 ## Usage

-A simple usage example.
-Search for podcasts with widgets in the title and is available in the UK.
-Limit to at most 10 results:
+Search for podcasts with 'widgets' in the title and find the top podcasts.
+Both examples limit to 10 results and are set for the United Kingdom:

 ```dart
 import 'package:podcast_search/podcast_search.dart';